fatiando/pooch/doc/beginner.rst

         """
         Load the Cronenberg sample data as a pandas.DataFrame.
         """
-        fname = GOODBOY.fetch("cronen.csv")
+        fname = POOCH.fetch("cronen.csv")
         data = pandas.read_csv(fname)
         return data

+The ``POOCH`` returned by :func:`pooch.create` is an instance of the :class:`~pooch.Pooch` class.
+The class contains the data registry (files, URLs, hashes, etc) and handles downloading files from the registry using the :meth:`~pooch.Pooch.fetch` method.

 When the user calls ``plumbus.datasets.fetch_c137()`` for the first time, the data file will be downloaded and stored in the local storage.
 In this case, we're using :func:`pooch.os_cache` to set the local folder to the default cache location for your OS.
 You could also provide any other path if you prefer.
+The download is only performed once and after that Pooch knows to only return the path to the already downloaded file.

-The ``GOODBOY`` returned by :func:`pooch.create` is an instance of the :class:`~pooch.Pooch` class, which handles downloading files from the registry using the :meth:`~pooch.Pooch.fetch` method.
-See the documentation for :func:`pooch.create` and :func:`pooch.Pooch` for more options.
+The setup shown here is the minimum required to use Pooch if your package follows the assumptions laid out above.
+Pooch also supports downloading files from multiple sources (including FTP), and more.
+See the :ref:`intermediate` tutorial and the documentation for :func:`pooch.create` and :func:`pooch.Pooch` for more options.

 Hashes